Pontifical School of Theology

 3 credits

-This course introduces students to philosophical thinking and practice.
-It presents, on the one hand, the main philosophical currents, highlighting their specificity and creative contribution, and, on the other hand, the most representative authors in the history of philosophical reflection.
+The course will introduce students to philosophical thinking and practice.
+It will cover, on the one hand, the main philosophical currents, highlighting their specificity and their creative input and, on the other hand, the most representative authors in the history of philosophical thought.
+In an effort not to separate these themes and the fundamental questions of mankind, the course attempts to show the relationship that develops between the aforementioned notions, with the aim of addressing their impact on certain world views that constantly interpolate us within contemporary societies.

 PSY201Introduction to Psychology